Medical expert of the article

 Hypereosinophilic myeloproliferative syndrome

 The causes of the disease are unknown.
-It is characterized by damage to the vascular endothelium, endocardial fibrosis, bone marrow hyperplasia with a high content of eosinophils.
+It is characterized by damage to the vascular endothelium, endocardial fibrosis, and bone marrow hyperplasia with a high content of eosinophils.

 The main clinical manifestations of the disease are: